qpdf/qpdf/manual/cli.rst

    created in this way are insecure since they can be opened without a password, and restrictions will not be enforced.
 Users would ordinarily never want to create such files.
-If you are using qpdf to intentionally created strange files for testing (a definite valid use of qpdf!), this option allows you to create such insecure files.
+If you are using qpdf to intentionally created strange files for testing (a valid use of qpdf!), this option allows you to create such insecure files.
 This option is only available with 256-bit encryption.

    See :ref:`pdf-passwords` for a more technical discussion of this issue.